mvilcot/reefish_WIO_SGDCs/README.md

 # 04 Species diversity
 Computation of species diversity
-- β-SD: Species dissimilarity between sites βjac-SD using Jaccard’s dissimilarity index βjtu-SD  using turnover component of Jaccard’s dissimilarity index
+- β-SD: Species dissimilarity between sites, with Jaccard’s dissimilarity index
 - α-SD: Local species richness, i.e. at each site
 - γ-SD: Regional species richness, i.e. from the four sites

 # 05 Statistical analysis
 a.
 Application of α, β, and γ lineage-based SGDCs: linear models
 b. β-SGDCs for each of the 20 species separatedly: Mantel correlation test and Procruste analysis
 c.
-Influence of dispersal on β-SGDCs: linear models, and PGLS
+Relation between dispersal (PLD or U-crit) and β-SGDCs: linear models and PGLS
-	PLD ~ β-SGDCs
-	U-crit ~ β-SGDCs
 c.
 MRM relating β-GD or β-SD to (i) geographic distance between sites and a (ii) binary distance metric reflecting whether the studied sites are separated or not from the Maldives by the Monsoon Drift